kc1r74p/scroller/README.md

 - 3d print files

 Common issues:
-- In Windows every time you change the HID Descriptor make sure to remove the paired device via the Bluetooth device screen, not Device Manager as that does not clear the stores Descriptor!
+- In Windows every time you change the HID Descriptor make sure to remove the paired device via the Bluetooth device screen, not Device Manager as that does not clear the stored Descriptor!